Solar in Hilo, HI: 2026 Cost, Savings & Payback

 How much do solar panels cost in Hilo, HI?

-The average cost of a 6kW solar panel system in Hilo is approximately $17,940 before incentives ($2.99/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,558.
-Hawaii Green Energy Money $aver (GEMS); battery incentive program.
+The average cost of a 6kW solar panel system in Hilo is approximately $17,940 before local or state incentives ($2.99/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Hawaii Green Energy Money $aver (GEMS); battery incentive program

 How many peak sun hours does Hilo get?